SCE-Development/Clark/mdbi/README.md

     ```
     If this data is given, MDBI will search for (and return in its response) the collection whose name matches the object's "name" member.
     If this data is not given (i.e. a `null` is given instead of the JSON object in the request body), MDBI will return a list of all collections in the database.

+  - **/search/documents** - performs a database query to the db for all "/mdbi/search/documents" endpoint requests.
+Used with a POST request, it queries the database for any documents matching the search criteria given by the request header's data field, which is expected to be a JSON object with the following format:
+    ```javascript
+        {
+            "collection": "string name of collection",
+            "search": {...}
+        }
+    ```
+    where the "search" parameter is a JSON object containing the search parameters expected by the mdb.findDocs() function.
+Read the mdb.findDocs() description (in mongoWrapper.js) for more details on what to give the "search" parameter.